tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ![alt text](https://i.makeagif.com/media/5-01-2015/ZUZocx.gif)

 Instead of describing my whole process for capturing, processing, planning and executing my tasks in a step-by-step fashion, I just want to share some of the tools I use, habits I try to keep and what they do for me.
-With the current outbreak of COVID-19 and all that comes with it, I've found these tools and habits to be more important than ever.
+With the current outbreak of COVID-19 and all that comes with it, especially working from home 100% of the time, I've found these tools and habits to be more important than ever.
 I hope some of this is helpful for you, too.

 ## My Task Board